guyu96/chordinate/README.md

 ## User Stories

-1. As a jazz pianist, I want to choose progressions from jazz standards so that I can start improvising.
+1. As a jazz pianist, I want to choose progressions from jazz standards so that I can start improvising

-2. As a guitar player, I want to practice my chord switching skills at the pace of my choice.
+2. As a guitar player, I want to practice my chord switching skills at the pace of my choice

-3. As a chord, I want to be featured in a cool React Native app like chordinate™.
+3. As a chord, I want to be featured in a cool React Native app like chordinate™

+## Contributors
+Guyu (gf940), Shantanu (sb5455), Xin (xt405)